B. P. Schulberg: Biography

 For his contribution to the motion picture industry, B. P. Schulberg has a star on the Hollywood Walk of Fame at 1500 Vine Street.
 The Paramount studios' "Production Building" was renamed the "Schulberg Building" in his honor.

 Personal life

-In 1913, he married Adeline Jaffe who was also Jewish and who had founded a talent agency taken over by her brother, producer/talent agent Sam Jaffe.
+In 1913, he married Adeline Jaffe who was also Jewish.
+Adeline had founded a talent agency, taken over by her brother, producer/talent agent Sam Jaffe.
 They became the parents of renowned novelist and screenwriter, Budd Schulberg, producer Stuart Schulberg, and writer Sonya Schulberg O'Sullivan.
-They divorced in 1933.
+In 1931, Schulberg left his family to live with actress Sylvia Sidney.
+Schulberg and Adeline divorced in 1933.